 In 2000, 189 countries adopted the Millennium Development Goals (MDGs).
 These eight goals were designed to reduce global poverty and disease by 2015, and transform the lives of millions in the world’s poorest countries.

-The spirit of this commitment has been captured in several agreements since the 2000 Summit.
+The spirit of this commitment to a global partnership has been captured in several agreements since the 2000 Summit.
 In 2002 at the International Conference on Financing for Development in Monterrey, Mexico, wealthy countries committed to spending 0.7% of their gross national product on development.
 Recognising the unique needs of ‘least developed countries’ (LDCs), developed nations also adopted in 2001 (Brussels Programme of Action for the LDCs) and renewed in 2011 (at the Fourth UN Conference on the LDCs in Istanbul) an official development assistance (ODA) target of 0.15–0.20% of GNI directed to LDCs.
 At the Gleneagles Summit in 2005, the G8 agreed to deliver an additional $50 billion in global development assistance by 2010, half of which – an additional $25 billion – would be for sub-Saharan Africa.
 However, only 61% of the promised increases were actually delivered by 2010.
 At the Financing for Development Conference in Addis Ababa, countries reaffirmed previous commitments made in Monterrey, including the commitment by developed countries to spend 0.7% of their gross national income on aid, and directing 0.15–0.20% of GNI to LDCs.
 Recognising the unique needs of LDCs, the Addis Ababa Action Agenda (AAAA) also included a commitment to reverse the declining share of aid going to LDCs and a suggestion to allocating 50% of ODA to these countries.
 Previously in the OECD Development Assistance Committee (DAC), donors made a similar commitment to allocate more of total ODA to LDCs and to reverse the declining trend of ODA to LDCs.

-ONE’s DATA Report has shown that sub-Saharan African governments’ own budgets account for the majority of public resources in the region, but aid remains a critical part of the picture.
-Across the globe, smart aid from rich countries is helping to unlock other sources of finance, build infrastructure and lay the groundwork for continued and sustainable growth.
+Sub-Saharan African governments’ own budgets account for the majority of public resources in the region, but ODA remains a critical part of the picture.
+Across the globe, smart development assistance from wealthy countries is helping to unlock other sources of finance, build infrastructure and lay the groundwork for continued and sustainable growth.

-As of end of 2015, the Global Fund to Fight AIDS, Tuberculosis and Malaria saved an estimated 8.7 million lives between 2004 and 2012.
-As of end-2013, it had provided 360 million mosquito nets to help protect families from malaria, testing and treatment for 11.2 million cases of tuberculosis and antiretroviral therapy (ARV) for 6.1 million people.
-Since 2000, the GAVI Alliance has supported the immunisation of 440 million additional children, saving 6 million lives.
-GAVI’s support for vaccines through to 2015 will contribute to averting close to an additional four million future deaths.
+As of end of 2015, the Global Fund to Fight AIDS, Tuberculosis and Malaria had provided 600 million mosquito nets to help protect families from malaria, testing and treatment for 15 million cases of tuberculosis, and antiretroviral (ARV) therapy for 8.6 million people.
+Since 2000, the GAVI Alliance has supported the immunisation of 500 million additional children.